 The eldest son of Charles II and Barbara Villiers, Duchess of Cleveland, Charles Fitzroy was born on 18 June 1662.
 His birth marked the separation of Barbara Villiers and her husband, Roger Palmer, Lord Castlemaine.
 Palmer a Roman Catholic, had Charles baptised into the Roman Catholic faith, but six days later the King had him re-christened into the Church of England.

 He was styled Baron Limerick from birth.
-In 1670, at the age of eight, Charles was betrothed to Mary Wood, daughter of Sir Henry Wood, Clerk of the Green Cloth, but with the proviso that the marriage be delayed until Mary turned 16.
-Following the death of her father, the Duchess of Cleveland more-or-less abducted Mary, with the intention of bringing her up with her own children.
+In 1670, at the age of eight, Charles was betrothed to Mary Wood, daughter of Sir Henry Wood, Clerk of the Green Cloth, but with the proviso that the marriage is delayed until Mary turned 16.
+Following the death of her father, the Duchess of Cleveland more-or-less abducted Mary, to raise her as her own child.

-In 1675 he was created Duke of Southampton and upon the death of his mother in 1709 he became 2nd Duke of Cleveland, Charles Fitroy died in 1730 at the age of 68.
+In 1675 he was created Duke of Southampton and upon the death of his mother in 1709 he became 2nd Duke of Cleveland, Charles Fitzroy died in 1730 at the age of 68.

 The second son of Charles II and Barbara Villiers, Henry was born on 28 September 1663.

-Henry Fitroy and Isabella Bennet became the parents of Charles FitzRoy, 2nd Duke of Grafton, an ancestor of Diana, Princess of Wales Their great-grandson the 3rd Duke of Grafton became prime minister under King George III.
+Henry Fitzroy and Isabella Bennett became the parents of Charles FitzRoy, 2nd Duke of Grafton, an ancestor of Diana, Princess of Wales Their great-grandson the 3rd Duke of Grafton became prime minister under King George III.

 Grafton was Lord High Constable at the coronation of his uncle, King James II.
-During the rebellion of his half brother, James Duke of Monmouth he commanded the royal troops in Somerset; but he later he acted with John Churchill, and joined William of Orange to overthrow the King in the Glorious Revolution of 1688.
+During the rebellion of his half brother, James Duke of Monmouth commanded the royal troops in Somerset, but he later acted with John Churchill and joined William of Orange to overthrow the King in the Glorious Revolution of 1688.

 The daughter of Charles II and Barbara Villiers, Charlotte was born on 5 September 1664.